uix5/info-inpdir/README.md

 (under *Advanced* on the *Master Preferences* tab), otherwise the slave is considered to be unresponsive and ID will ask the user if that slave should be skipped.

+The `Slave Number` field is identical to the one in the *Input Event* packet.
+It seems to be used here to be able to identify later from which slave a cursor transition originated.

 The `Neighbours` field contains a bitmask indicating at which edges of its screen a slave has other slaves.
 Mask values observed: